How to choose and prepare rhubarb with links to easy rhubarb recipes, perfect if you have a lot during the season.

 - According to Larousse Gastronomique, rhubarb originated in Asia and was brought to Europe by Marco Polo in the 16th century.
 However, it was only made popular in cooking by the British (hence pies and crumbles) and came to France in the 19th century.

-- Today rhubarb is one of the prides of the Potager du Roi in Versailles - if you visit, be sure to try their rhubarb nectar from the farmer's shop.
-It's the most wonderful juice with just the right acidity which gives rhubarb its delicious appeal;
+- Today rhubarb is one of the prides of the Potager du Roi in Versailles.
+If you visit, be sure to try their rhubarb nectar from the farmer's shop.
+It's the most wonderful juice with just the right acidity which gives rhubarb its delicious appeal.

-What Can I Do With Excess Rhubarb?
+What Can I Do With A Lot of Rhubarb?

 If you're one of these lucky people like my neighbours that grow lots of rhubarb, then there are plenty of ideas of what you can do with it.

 Somehow rhubarb hasn't managed to grow in our garden as it's over-exposed to the sun.

-As a result, we go crazy during rhubarb season and buy tons of it at the market.
+As a result, we go mad for it during French rhubarb season and buy tons of it at the market.

 If you have excess rhubarb, make batches of this delicious rhubarb compote (also on video).
 It's low in sugar, keeps well and freezes well in jam jars.

-How to Prepare Rhubarb
+Rhubarb Guide - How to Prepare it

-- Do you peel rhubarb before cooking it?
+Do you peel rhubarb before cooking it?
 It's not always necessary and depends on the size and thickness of the skin.
 Normally we don't but if yours is particularly stringy, then just peel these bits off.

 What Does Rhubarb Go With?
+The Best Way to Eat it

 - Rhubarb Pairs well with strawberries, rose, hibiscus, ginger and orange.